isomerpages/ema-pl/_events/youth-siew/archives-events.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/m1tKmVAfdh4" frameborder="0" allowfullscreen=""></iframe>

 Youth@SIEW is a key outreach platform to engage tertiary students and educators on the latest energy trends and job opportunities, held during the annual Singapore International Energy Week.
-The theme for Youth@SIEW 2020 is "Seizing Opportunities in a New Energy Landscape".
+The theme for Youth@SIEW 2020 was "Seizing Opportunities in a New Energy Landscape".

 The event allowed participants to engage in meaningful discussions with industry and government on energy issues and the importance of innovation and co-creation in achieving a more sustainable energy future, as well as gain insights on energy developments and challenges.

 Youth@SIEW also featured exhibitions that showcased energy-related innovations by students from various institutes of higher learning.
-For 2020, the projects are featured along the themes of Decarbonisation and Digitalisation.
+For 2020, the projects were along the themes of Decarbonisation and Digitalisation.

 <a href="/files/events/youth-siew/2020/RIED%20Panel.pdf" target="_blank">Click here to find out more about our initiatives to support the 4 Switches in our energy story.</a>